-I have said this time and again, in various different forms and in various different places and I will say it again, if there is anything that I find solace in besides reading, it has to be writing.
+I have said this time and again, in various forms and various places and I will say it again if there is anything that I find solace in besides reading, it has to be writing.
 Mostly prose, but it doesn't necessarily have to be prose.
 Of late, I have come to realize that any form of creation, whether it be writing code, or writing a heartfelt essay, everything fills my heart the same way.
 It is as if the reward for creation is creation itself.
 Or as James Richardson would say (See: Aphorisms and Poetry - James Richardson):

 "What I learned on my own I still remember."

 It is in this creative space that I feel life is born, or as Christopher Alexander says in his timeless book—The timeless way of building—a quality without a name is born i.e., what has a name becomes finite.

 Fig1.
 Dejong Attractor.
 (Keeping clicking on the canvas or hover over it; and wait for it to emerge)And no this name does not define its finitude, in fact, it (fails to) define its infinite and unknowable nature, that is why it is called a chaotic map

 He says, that it must emerge and not be forced into existence, for anything that is forced will inevitably return to where it belongs(or perish).
 (Related note: Never look for ideas for the sake of it)